 If necessary, Engage in the West Bank staff can organize a taxi to pick you up at Ben Gurion Airport and take you straight to Hebron and the Center.
 This is the easiest and fastest way (about an hour, 60 km/37 miles) to get to us.

-Additional fees apply and the trip costs about 150 Euro.
+Additional fees are charged, and the trip costs about 150 Euros.
 Please let us know if you prefer this option.

 How To Fly To Palestine: